LandonSchropp/dotfiles/readme.md

 ## PostgreSQL

-[PostgreSQL](http://www.postgresql.org/) is an open-source SQL database that beats the hell out of SQLite for development.
+[PostgreSQL](http://www.postgresql.org/) is an open-source SQL database.
 It's currently used by Heroku in production.
 The instructions for installing it were taken from the [Migrating to PostgreSQL Railscast](http://railscasts.com/episodes/342-migrating-to-postgresql?view=asciicast).

 OS X ships with PostgreSQL preinstalled, but it's old.
 To install the newest version, use: